Vaibhav7625/Intel-Unnati-Prog-2025/README.md

 ---

-> "Technology is best when it brings people together to learn better."
+> “Education is the most powerful weapon which you can use to change the world.” — Nelson Mandela

 ---